-Trialogue Series: German Sonderweg? - An assessment of economic policy and economics in Germany
+Trialog Series: German Sonderweg? - An Assessment of the Current Status of Economic Policy and Economic Sciences in Germany

-The aim of the trialogue series "German Sonderweg?" was to promote an opening for more plurality in economics by including all relevant stakeholders and by creating a diversity of perspectives.
-In the dialogues, perspectives within German economics and political economy were brought together to discuss the premises and orientation of the discipline.
-The aim was to give a voice to approaches from mainstream economics as well as heterodox positions.
-The focus was not so much on the question of which economic theory better represents reality and which economic policy instruments are more effective, but rather why there is a German special path at all.
+The trialogue series "German Sonderweg?" aimed at opening up for more plurality in economics by including all relevant stakeholders and by creating a diversity of perspectives.
+In the trialogues, perspectives within German economics and policy advising economics were brought into an exchange about the premises and orientation of the discipline.
+Thereby, approaches of mainstream economics should have their say as well as heterodox positions.
+The focus was not so much on the question of which economic theory better represents reality and which economic policy instruments are more effective, but on the question of why there is a special German approach at all.

-During the financial crisis of 2008, political economics was neither able to sufficiently recognise nor satisfactorily explain its dynamics and causes.
-In the political arena, economics is less and less trusted to contribute to solving upcoming social challenges - not least because the one-dimensional focus on a mainstream perspective persists despite the 2008 financial crisis.
+In the financial crisis of 2008, policy advising economics could neither sufficiently identify nor satisfactorily explain its dynamics and causes.
+In the political arena, economics is increasingly less trusted to contribute to solving upcoming societal challenges - not least because the one-dimensional focus on a mainstream perspective persists despite the 2008 financial crisis.

-International developments in economics, and especially in policy advice, are more pluralistic than is perceived in Germany.
-More and more researchers are turning to approaches in which historical, sociological and philosophical aspects take up more space; more and more international organisations such as the OECD or the IMF are coming to divergent economic policy conclusions.
-Developments in Germany are increasingly being seen as a special German path.
+International developments in economics, but especially in policy advice, are more pluralistic than is perceived in Germany.
+More and more researchers are turning to approaches in which historical, sociological and philosophical aspects are given more space; more and more international organizations such as the OECD or the IMF are coming to divergent economic policy conclusions.
+The development in Germany is increasingly seen as a German Sonderweg.

 DURATION